Tristan Hammond

-Tristan Shane Hammond (born 5 January 2003) is an Australian soccer player who most recently played as a winger for Austrian Regionalliga club Austria Wien II.
+Tristan Shane Hammond (born 5 January 2003) is an Australian soccer player who plays as a winger for NPL NSW club NWS Spirit.

 Club career

 At the age of 11, Hammond joined the youth academy of Portuguese side Belenenses.

 He later joined the youth academy of Sporting, one of the most successful clubs in Portugal.

 In 2021, Hammond signed for Austrian second division team Austria Wien II.
 On 27 August 2021, Hammond debuted for Austria Wien II during a 2–0 loss to St. Pölten.
 He departed the club on 1 July 2023 after his contract was not renewed.

 International career

 Hammond represented Australia at the 2019 FIFA U-17 World Cup.
 Hammond is eligible to represent Peru internationally through his mother.

 Personal life

 He has a younger brother, Aydan Hammond, who currently plays for Western Sydney Wanderers in the A-League Men.